 Build a rapport

 Although your ultimate goal is to make them into paying customers, avoid hard-selling to your prospects.
 Don’t appear too eager in booking an appointment.
-Instead build trust by genuinely connecting with them by asking thoughtful questions.
+Instead, build trust by genuinely connecting with them by asking thoughtful questions.
 Know what their concerns and needs are.
-These questions will also help you see things through their perspective.
-It will also help you determine whether they are a good fit to what you are offering.
+These questions will also help you see things from their perspective.
+It will also help you determine whether they are a good fit for what you are offering.

 Make it short